EduVault/eduvault/notes.md

   - [ ] set up CI with automated deploys and tests
 - [ ] Set up tests:
   - [x] unit sets for each API route
-  - [x] E2E/ integration tests with cypress
+  - [ ] E2E/ integration tests with cypress.
+Ditch cypress for another?
+Cypress is acting up because of the multiple domains
-  - [x] unit tests for sdk (hard to isolate)
+  - [ ] unit tests for sdk (hard to isolate). failing now because of HTTPS
   - [ ] unit tests for app logic(low priority)
   - [ ] dockerize tests (cypress not working on my mac m1 chip)
 - [ ] More tests!
-- [ ] Make username -> emails array
+- [ ] Add emails array to Person model, and signups
-- [ ] Allow linking of accounts, i.e. persons can signup/login with multiple methods all on the same account
+- [ ] Allow linking of accounts, i.e. persons can signup/login with multiple methods all on the same account.
+Start with faceboom then add password.
 - [ ] vuex/redux plugin

 ## auth flow pseudocode